izdwuut/gog-picker/README.md

 The GoG Picker works with Steam giveaways only.

-As of now, the picker does not implement any throttling, so APIs query limits can be easily exceeded.
-Please keep this in mind!
 In the future, cache may be implemented to improve execution time.

 # Covered rules